Design, Art, Desire

 Highlights of the exhibition will include:

-- A 1868 Michaux-Perreaux, the first steam powered velocipede and oldest known motorcycle in the world;
+- An 1871 Perreaux, the first steam-powered velocipede and oldest known motorcycle in the world;

 - The earliest Australian-designed and built machines, including a Spencer produced in Brisbane in 1906;

 - The 1951 Vincent Black Lightning that set an Australian land speed record in its day and more recently a world record for the highest price paid at auction for a motorcycle;

 - Symbols of speed including the1930s Triumph Speed Twin, the 1970s Ducati 750 Super Sport, and the 1990s Britten V1000;